How will the 2018 Tax Changes Affect Reverse Mortgages?

-Lately a lot of my clients have asked me, “how will the 2018 tax changes affect Reverse Mortgages?”.
-To answer the question I first must say, I am a Mortgage Broker and not an accountant so its important to consult a professional CPA for more accurate answers.
-Likewise, I am only licensed in the States of Utah and Colorado so my understanding of tax laws in other states is quite limited.
+Lately, a lot of my clients have asked me, “how will the 2018 tax changes affect Reverse Mortgages?”
+Firstly, to answer the question I first must say, I am a Mortgage Broker and not an accountant.
+It’s important to consult a professional CPA for more accurate answers.
+Likewise, I am only licensed in the States of Utah and Colorado.
+Thus my understanding of tax laws in other states is quite limited.
 However, below is some information I can give about how the 2018 tax changes may affect Reverse Mortgages in Utah or Colorado.

 Interest Deduction & Reverse Mortgages

-Let me begin by explaining how the interest deduction works with Reverse Mortgages.
-Tax laws allow homeowners to deduct a portion of the interest paid each year on the mortgages against their home.
+Firstly, let me explain how the interest deduction works with Reverse Mortgages.
+Tax laws allow homeowners to deduct a portion of the interest paid each year on the mortgages against their homes.
 The key part of that sentence being “Interest PAID each year”.
 With Reverse Mortgages, the homeowner is not required to make payments as long as they live in the home as their primary residence, so interest is typically added to the balance of the home loan every month.
 The two scenarios this usually creates are:

 - The homeowner chooses to never make a payment on the home.
 If they have not made a payment then they have not paid any mortgage interest and are not allowed a deduction on their taxes.
 When they pass away and the property is transferred to their estate, the estate will then refinance or sell the home to pay off the mortgage, effectively paying the interest all at once.
 The estate won’t get the full benefit of the interest paid but it will get to deduct a portion of that interest which could really help with estate taxes.